The Legend of Zelda: Skyward Sword: Awards

+In 2012, it received multiple nominations at the 15th Annual Interactive Achievement Awards ("Game of the Year", "Adventure Game of the Year", and "Outstanding Achievement in Gameplay Engineering"), Game Developers Choice Awards ("Best Game Design"), and the 8th British Academy Games Awards ("Best Game", "Game Innovation" and fan-voted "GAME Award of 2011").

 Sales

 Upon its Japanese debut, Skyward Sword sold nearly 195,000 units, reaching the top of sales charts.
 Sales quickly declined, dropping out of the Top 20 within a few weeks.
-By the end of December, it had sold less than 320,000 units: this was below equivalent sales for other recent home console and portable Zelda games.
-The game's sales were strong overall going into January 2012, with its largest sales coming from North America.
-Its first month sales in North America came to around 600,000 units, nearly double its Japanese sales.
+By the end of December, it had sold fewer than 320,000 units: this was below equivalent sales for other recent home console and portable Zelda games.
+The game's sales were strong overall going into January 2012, particularly in North America.
+It sold about 600,000 units in its first month sin North America.
 In the UK, Skyward Sword was the seventh best-selling game of November in the multiformat charts, stated as impressive given the waning popularity of the platform.
 It was also the region's top-selling Wii game during its week of release, supplanting the previous week's top seller Just Dance 3.
 It failed to reach the top-five best-selling Wii games for that year.
 Its total worldwide first-week sales came to 919,119 units.
-According to Nintendo of America president Reggie Fils-Aime, Skyward Sword was the fastest-selling game in the series at that time.
-As of March 2012, the game has sold 3.52 million units worldwide: 360,000 of these units were sold in Japan while 3.15 million units were sold overseas.
+According to Nintendo of America president Reggie Fils-Aimé, Skyward Sword was the fastest-selling game in the series at that time.
+As of March 2012, the game has sold 3.52 million units worldwide: 360,000 of these units were sold in Japan while 3.15 million units were sold overseas.As of December 2020 the game has sold 3.67 million units worldwide.